aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 |Tag Key|Value|
 |SSMType|SnortSensor|
 11. Scroll down to the **Output options** section.
 Ensure that the **Enable writing to S3 bucket** tickbox is ticked and the **Choose a bucket name from the list** radio button is selected.
-12. Click on the drop down list and select the bucket beginning with the name **aws-snort-demo-ssmloggingbucket-*uniqueid***.
+12. Click on the drop down list and select the bucket beginning with the name **SnortStack-ssmloggingbucket-*uniqueid***.
 13. Click on the **run** button to execute the command.
 14. You will see the status page for the command execution.
 Click on the refresh button a few times until the **sucess** message appears.
 15. In the **targets and outputs** section you can see which instances the command ran on.
 Select an instance by clicking on the link in the **Instance ID** column.